 - Electronics (additional fee) including computers and computer-related equipment, televisions, phones, fax and copier machines.
 Small items, no fee.

 - Bicycles functional or non-functional.

 - Metals-these items will be stripped down, so anything you have that includes a significant amount of metal should be left here.
-Even better, strip it down before you bring it!]
+Even better, remove any non-metal parts before you bring it!

 - Appliances (additional fee) including microwaves, dehumidifiers, water heaters, air conditioners.

 - Carpets and other materials not accepted at other stations.

 - Concrete and rock including patio blocks - other items that are not pure concrete must go to construction debris.